wazo-platform/wazo-doc/source/upgrade/old_upgrade_notes.rst

   manually configured ``channelvars`` already, you will have to manually merge the Wazo version with your version for them to work together.

-Consult the `17.17 Roadmap <https://projects.wazo.community/versions/270>`_ for more information.

 17.16
 -----